 The dessert is hiding a secret healthy ingredient.
 See if your guests can guess what it is.

-Portobello Mushroom Bruschetta with Truffled White Bean Hummus :: by Keepin' it Kind :: This simple starter has tons of flavour from the truffle oil.
-You can serve this either on a regular baguette or on gluten free bread.
+Portobello Mushroom Bruschetta with Truffled White Bean Hummus :: by Keepin' it Kind :: This simple starter has tons of flavor from the truffle oil.
+You can serve this either on a regular baguette or on gluten-free bread.

 I like the idea of putting the hummus, sautéed mushrooms and crostini on a platter and letting everyone assemble their own.